Outreach and Training

 Teaching Assistant Network

 In October 2015 we established the Teaching Assistant Network to provide support, training and opportunities to exchange ideas and share best practice.
-The network meet for training and reflective sessions three times a year, held at local schools.
-In addition the group is linked through an e-newsletter.
+The network meets for training and reflective sessions three times a year at The Mulberry Bush Learning & Research Centre, Linden House, Standlake.
+Please see further details here.

 Please note: there are places for two TAs per school at each of this year’s TA training events.
 All our training programmes are CPD accredited.